rails/rails/guides/source/association_basics.md

 Active Record Associations
 ==========================

 This guide covers the association features of Active Record.

-By referring to this guide, you will be able to:
+After reading this guide, you will know:

 * Declare associations between Active Record models.
 * Understand the various types of Active Record associations.